raspberrypi/style-guide/style-guide.md

 *   audio conference
 *   Auto-Tune (capitalise – it's an Antares Audio Technologies trademark.
 Do not use as a verb.)
 *   avatar (lower case unless you're talking about the movie!)
+*   AWG - capitalise.
+Stands for American Wire Gauge, a US standard set of electrical conductor diameters, used for example in cable specifications

 ###B